fwvu/UI-database/README.md

 using Flutter

-A school project to create a food waste application for users to interact with a locker suystem for food waste ercycling
+A school project to create a food waste application for users to interact with a locker system for food waste recycling